Combi boilers are the most popular type of boiler in Britain – they’re affordable, economical to run, and they keep your home nice and warm in winter.

 Worcester Bosch Greenstar 24i

-- A large boiler controls display which makes it easy to use.
+- large boiler controls display

-- Reduced electricity use because it has a high efficiency pump fitted, saving you money.
+- reduced electricity use because it has a high efficiency pump fitted saving you money

-- Comes with a 5 year standard guarantee.
+- 5 year standard guarantee

-Vaillant ecoTEC Pro
+Valliant ecoTEC Pro 24

-- Built-in frost control (two stage) for optimum all year round performance.
+- built-in frost control (two stage) for optimum all year round performance

-- High efficiency heat exchanger (stainless steel) ensures fast delivery of hot water on demand.
+- high efficiency heat exchanger (stainless steel) ensures fast delivery of hot water on demand

-Baxi EcoBlue+ Combi
+Baxi EcoBlue+ Combi 24

 - 7 years warranty available subject to terms and conditions.

-- Small footprint so ideal for installation in homes where space is at a premium.
+- small footprint so ideal for installation in homes where space is at a premium.

-- Easy and quick to install ensuring short downtimes without heat.
+- easy and quick to install ensuring short downtimes without heat.

-- Highly reliable boiler systems.
+- highly reliable boiler systems.